The dispute between Iran and South Korea has worsened as a result of US sanctions that have frozen billions of dollars in oil sales.

 Iran is threatening legal action against South Korea unless Seoul releases more than $7 billion in funds for oil exports that have been halted due to US sanctions.

-Before the US unilaterally withdrew from a 2015 nuclear deal between Iran and world powers and reimposed crushing sanctions, the Islamic republic was South Korea’s third-largest Middle Eastern trading partner.
+Before the United States unilaterally withdrew from a 2015 nuclear deal between Iran and world powers and reimposed crushing sanctions, the Islamic republic was South Korea’s third-largest Middle Eastern trading partner.

 Iran was a major oil supplier to South Korea, which in turn imported industrial equipment, household appliances, and automobile spare parts from Tehran.